-In the Lismore City, Health Care and Social Assistance is the largest employer, generating 5,380 local jobs in 2017/18.
+In the Lismore City, Health Care and Social Assistance is the largest employer, generating 5,343 local jobs in 2018/19.

 Employment (total) is the most accurate and up to date measure of the total number of people employed in the Lismore City.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Lismore City regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the Lismore City regardless of where they live.
 They are updated annually.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of Lismore City's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Lismore City's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.